Emergency Dentist — Hoover, AL

 Emergency Handled Today!

-When a dental emergency appears, the last thing you should do is put off seeing a dentist.
-After a dental emergency occurs, whether it’s a bad toothache caused by an oral infection or a broken or knocked-out tooth caused by physical injury, we can get you out of discomfort.
-Without treatment, your tooth will only worsen in condition, so don’t hesitate to give Dr. Moulton a call and schedule a same-day appointment!
+When a dental emergency strikes, the last thing you should do is put off seeing a dentist.
+Whether it’s a bad toothache caused by an oral infection or a broken or knocked-out tooth caused by physical injury, we can get you out of discomfort.
+Without treatment, your tooth will only worsen in condition, so don’t hesitate to give Dr. Moulton a call and schedule a same-day appointment for emergency dentistry in Hoover, AL!
 We’ll do everything we can to save your tooth and protect your oral health.

 - Special Offers Available on Emergency Visits

 - Step 1: Call us as soon as you can.
 When a dental emergency occurs, the first thing you should do is stay calm and give our dental office a call.
 This gives you the opportunity to schedule an appointment with our dental office (ideally for the same day) and get helpful advice from our team.

 - Step 2: See your Hoover emergency dentist.
 When you arrive, Dr. Moulton will see you right away for an exam.
 While evaluating the extent and source of your emergency, he’ll also provide pain relief as necessary.
 Afterwards, he’ll review his findings with you and fully explain your treatment options.
 Together, you’ll create a custom treatment plan.

 - Step 3: Get the care you need, fast!
 Once a treatment plan has been made, our experienced team will leap into action.
 No matter what type of service you need, whether it’s a root canal, dental crown, or something else entirely, your comfort and well-being will be our top priorities.
 If you’re feeling particularly anxious or uncomfortable, we may recommend a calming sedation dentistry option.